saevar43/SaltApi/README.md

 3. In terminal, run `docker-compose up` to start the database.
 4. In terminal, run `docker pull saevar43/saltapi:latest` to ensure you have the latest version of the project.
 5. In Docker Desktop run the saevar43/saltapi image, which should now be local.
-   Make sure to open the Optional Settings and set Container Name to SaltApi and map port 5000 to port 80.
+   Make sure to open the Optional Settings and set Container Name to SaltApi and map port 5000 to port 80, like so.

+   ![How to set name and port][image]

 6. In terminal, run `docker network connect dockerpostgres_default SaltApi` to connect the project to the database.

 You should now be able to access the project OAS at localhost:5000/swagger.